About My Pregnancy

 For local information about your hospital, you contact the Patient Advice and Liaison Service (PALS) department and ask what the hospital policy is on the sensitive disposal of fetal remains.

 The hospital chaplain will do whatever they can to accommodate your needs in relation to your honouring your loss.
 They will almost certainly have a pregnancy and baby loss service of some kind and you might also like to see what the Baby Loss Awareness Alliance has organised in your area for the next celebrations and acts of remembrance.

 Is ectopic pregnancy an abortion?

 Ectopic pregnancy is not and never could be regarded as an abortion in the more widely understood meaning of the word where somebody chooses to terminate their pregnancy.

-Ectopic pregnancy is a potentially life-threatening condition which, if not medically managed and/or treated, can end the life of the mother.
-It should not be confused with miscarriage which is not usually life-threatening, or with an elective termination of pregnancy which is a surgical procedure to end a viable pregnancy, or a termination where there is a fetal anomaly.
+Ectopic pregnancy is a potentially life-threatening condition which, if not medically managed and/or treated, can end the life of the woman/pregnant person.
+It should not be confused with miscarriage which is not usually life-threatening, or with an elective termination of pregnancy which is a surgical or medical procedure to end a viable pregnancy, or a termination where there is a fetal anomaly.

 In over 90% of instances of tubal ectopic pregnancy, the pregnancy has never been growing normally and there has never been or going to be a heartbeat.

 Some doctors use the term ‘tubal abortion’ to explain a pregnancy that has miscarried from the Fallopian tube into the abdominal cavity, but most will now say ‘tubal miscarriage’.